Contact us today

 Fly south to San Carlos, gateway to the Rio San Juan and southern Nicaragua, from where you take a launch into Lake Nicaragua, headed for the tranquil Solentiname archipelago.
 Take a look around the island and meet some of the locals this evening, stretching your legs with a walk around the trail circulating by the island shore.

 You have a full day to explore the island way of life.
 Solentiname is a good base for a trip into the Guatuzos wildlife refuge, home to three types of monkey, caimans, turtles and many birds.
 Solentiname is renowned for its distinctive naïf art, notably the bright watercolours featuring the islands, their flora and fauna, so you should take some time to see the local exhibitors and their work.

 Return to San Carlos and change boats to head down the San Juan River to the town of El Castillo, where you stay in a comfortable hotel.
 Later you explore the quiet town and its famous fort.
 There is a small museum explaining the fort’s history, with tales of the Spanish defending their interest against the likes of Henry Morgan.

 Rise early today for your trip into the Indio Maiz Biosphere Reserve.
-Hike one of the trails into the forest, led by an additional local guide, whose their eyes and ears are highly-trained to help you spot birds, amphibians, and maybe mammals.
+Hike one of the trails into the forest, led by an additional local guide, whose eyes and ears are highly-trained to help you spot birds, amphibians, and maybe mammals.
 Return to the town for a relaxed afternoon.